Final Restoration Plan and Programmatic Environmental Impact Statement

 Available for Comment

-The Lower Duwamish River Natural Resource Trustees (Trustees) have released a Supplement to the Draft Programmatic Restoration Plan & Programmatic Environmental Impact Statement (RP/PEIS) for public review and comment.
-In the Supplement to the Draft Programmatic Restoration Plan & Programmatic Environmental Impact Statement, the Trustees added more detail about the injury assessment and restoration valuation methodology used in this NRDA, as requested in some of the comments received on the previous draft, and made some other more minor changes to address other comments.
-The Draft RP/PEIS released in 2009 presents the types of restoration project desired and outlines priority areas for restoration in order to recover natural resources lost or injured by the release of hazardous substances in the Lower Duwamish River.
-The Draft RP/PEIS also identifies and addresses the environmental impacts that could result from construction and maintenance of selected restoration projects.
+The Lower Duwamish River Natural Resource Trustees (Trustees) have released the Final Restoration Plan & Programmatic Environmental Impact Statement (RP/PEIS) for public review and comment.
+The Final RP/PEIS was developed after considering public comments received on the two previous drafts.
+The Final RP/PEIS presents the types of restoration project desired and outlines priority areas for restoration in order to recover natural resources lost or injured by the release of hazardous substances in the Lower Duwamish River.

 Background on Restoration Process